letolabs/letolabs.github.com/_posts/2011-08-22-cashmusic.md

 by selling their art without all the middlemen.

 If this sounds fun to you, then we would love your help.
-Check out our code on Github, try out a developer release, let us know what you would like to see it do.
-Join our IRC channel, follow CASH Music on Twitter.
-And, of course, we aren't just looking for developers!
+Check out our code on [https://github.com/cashmusic/DIY](Github), take a look at our [pretty developer docs](http://cashmusic.github.com/DIY/), let us know what you would like to see it do.
+Join our IRC channel at #cashmusic on irc.freenode.net, follow CASH Music on the [http://twitter.com/cashmusic](service) [http://github.com/cashmusic](of) [http://www.facebook.com/cashmusic.org](your) choice.
+And, of course, we
+aren't just looking for developers!
 If you have an eye for design or the knack for documentation, we could greatly use your help as well.

 The current plan is have a developer release every Thursday.
-You can see the first one here.
+You can see a recent one [here](https://github.com/cashmusic/DIY/commits/dev_release_2).
 We are all about small, iterative improvements.
 If each dev release has one more feature, or better docs, or one less bug than the previous, than it is a success.

-We cordially invite you to join us in refactoring the music industry, because it surely has needed it for a long time.
-It sure is going to be a metric shit ton of fun.
+We cordially invite you to join us in refactoring the music industry, because it surely has needed it for a long time and it sure is going to be a metric shit ton of fun.